kamiour/Vue_Monster-Slayer/README.md

 # Vue_Monster-Slayer
-# data-binding and conditonal rendering practice
+practicing basic Vue instance management, data-binding and conditonal rendering

 To run, open index.html in the browser